FRCFanonymous/FRCFanonymous/README.md

-# GDCF anonymous
+# FG-DCF anonymous

-The anonymous GDCF code and supplementary material for paper review.
+The anonymous FG-DCF code and supplementary material for paper review.